marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - AWS managed VPN: simple VPN connection
 - AWS Direct Connect: dedicated network connection to AWS backbone (not encrypted by default - use AWS Direct Connect Plus VPN)
-- AWS VPN CloudHub:
+- AWS VPN CloudHub: establishing a hub-and-spoke model for connecting remote branch offices through a VPN (routes are advertised to let each site communicate with each other).
 - Software VPN: provide your own VPN like OpenVPN
 - Transit VPC: connecting geographically disperse VPCs (like a hub of VPCs), also to connect external providers VPCs like Azure.
+Can address the overlapping CIDR problem.Additional filtering can be done over the traffic.
-- VPC peering: no transitive connection between multiple VPCs, need to set a route
+- VPC peering: recommended approach for connecting multiple Amazon VPCs within and across regions.
+No transitive connection between multiple VPCs, need to set a route.
 - AWS PrivateLink: connection between VPCs, AWS services using interface endpoints.
 Pro: redundant, use AWS backbones.
 1 interface gateway endpoint (dynamo and S3), the other are interface endpoint.
 For Gateway endpoints, security is with VPC Endpoint Policies.
 - Egress-Only Internet Gateway: for IPv6 only as all addresses are public by default, this is stateful, must create a custom route `::/0`, to use instead of NAT IPv4.
 - NAT Gateway is AWS managed, versus NAT Instance which a simple EC2 instance acting as a NAT.
 Gateway is high available in the AZ, not the NAT Instance.